 In this teaching style, the teacher takes a central role and delivers information to a large group of students in a structured, organized, and unidirectional manner.
 The subject matter is usually singular and predetermined.

-As there tends to be a large number of learners in each group, there’s not enough room or time for personalized interactions between the teacher and the students.
+Since there are often many learners in each group, there isn’t enough room or time for personalized interactions between the teacher and students.
 However, students are encouraged to take notes and ask questions at the end of each lecture.
 There are usually no additional activities planned.

 An example of the Lecturer teaching style in action is when a guest speaker is invited to a school or a corporate setting to give a presentation.
-After the guest speaker presents the topic for an hour or so, they encourage learners to ask questions about the topic, especially if there’s anything they don’t understand or would like to clarify.
+After the guest speaker presents the topic for an hour or so, they encourage learners to ask questions, especially if there’s anything they don’t understand or would like clarified.
 Learners can also ask for more details about a particular aspect of the teaching content.

 “I’m really big on making sure that you don’t have a bunch of fluff in your product—that you’re not just making it look pretty—but you’re actually concerned with the content inside of it.”